bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 ## Start tracking changes

 Now we can create a git repository inside this directory to track our work.
-This step can be done at any time but let's see what happens:
+This step can be done at any time but let's see what happens in a very simple situation:

 ~~~
 git init